 If you’re a recruiter, marketing your agency today is all about connectivity and engagement through reviews and applicant feedback.
-Gone are the days where a static website with a link to a rather sparse Twitter or Facebook feed is going to get you noticed.
+Gone are the days when a static website with a link to a rather sparse Twitter or Facebook feed is going to get you noticed.

-Millennials already make up about 35% of the workforce, and that percentage is only going to increase with each passing year.
-Millennials were born into the information age, and they want engagement, genuine interaction and quick results.
+Millennials already make up about 35% of the workforce and that percentage is only going to increase with each passing year.
+Millennials were born into the information age and they want engagement, genuine interaction and quick results.

 If you want to attract more top talent into your agency pipeline and talent pool, you’ve got to focus on engagement and meeting candidates in their zone.
 And that all begins with having a quality agency brand.

-Reviews and applicant feedback online is what really matters
+Reviews and applicant feedback online are crucial

 Your agency brand begins with the right website, but it’s more than that!

 Start by spending some time figuring out what your agency brand actually is.
-Be honest; you don’t want to be part of the crowd, you want to stand out from the crowd.
+Be honest; you don’t want to be part of the crowd, you want to stand out from it.
 What are your specialities, what type of clients do you want to attract and what kind of candidate do you want in your talent pool?

+Gather your whole team for a brainstorming session and find your agency’s identity.
 That done, you need to come up with a marketing and advertising strategy that will put your agency out there so that you can start attracting more talent.
-This could be the tricky bit though because you’re a specialist at attracting the right candidates to meet your clients’ requirements, not an advertising expert.
+This is where it can become more difficult though because you’re a specialist at attracting the right candidates to meet your clients’ requirements, not an advertising expert.

 Once you’ve identified your agency brand, it’s time to get online so that reviews and applicant feedback can start working for you.

 Steps to get reviews and applicant feedback online

 Once your recruitment website is live, you need to expand your presence and engagement.
-These 3 steps will get out there:
+These 3 steps will get you out there:

 2. Post valuable content:

-It’s crucial that you keep the content of your recruitment website and your social media content interesting and interactive.
+It’s crucial that you keep the content on your recruitment website and your social media interesting and interactive.
 Add a blog to your site where you can post informative articles and link them to your social media accounts.
 Also regularly post and share interesting information on social media that will be of value to your followers.

 3. Ask for reviews and applicant feedback:

-If you don’t ask you won’t get!
-Many people intend to give a review, but then time moves on, and they forget.
+If you don’t ask, you won’t get!
+Many people intend to give a review but then time moves on and they forget.
 Don’t feel awkward about asking either a client or an applicant for a review or feedback.

-Also, don’t hesitate to give good reviews first.
+Don’t hesitate to give good reviews first.
 If your clients have platforms where you can leave an honest and appropriate review, do it.
 You can also (with prior consent) congratulate candidates on social media for new appointments, achievements and promotions.

 Don’t get left behind.
 If you’re still using old school recruitment methods, you’re not going to attract more talent.
-Get professional advice to get your agency online and engaged, build brand loyalty and watch your talent pool grow.
+Seek professional advice to get your agency online and engaged, build brand loyalty and watch your talent pool grow.